-3.07: Qualified Patient Care Assessment Program - Internal Audits and Internal Incident Reporting
+3.07: Patient Care Assessment Program - Internal Audits and Internal Incident Reporting

 (1) Pursuant to M.G.L. c.
 111, § 203(a), the bylaws of both the health care facility and the medical staff shall contain provisions for reporting conduct of a health care provider that indicates incompetency in his or her specialty or conduct which might be inconsistent with or harmful to good patient care and safety.
-The Patient Care Assessment Coordinator shall be responsible for assuring investigation of such reports, and he shall directly review the report, resolution and follow-up.
+The Patient Care Assessment Coordinator shall be responsible for assuring investigation of such reports, and he or she shall directly review the report, resolution and follow-up.

 (2) Pursuant to M.G.L. c.
 111, § 203(b), the bylaws of the medical staff shall provide that, whenever following review by a medical peer review committee, or equivalent body, at a health care facility, a determination is reached that a health care provider should be subject to a disciplinary action, such committee shall immediately forward the recommendation to the executive committee of the medical staff and the health care facility's board of trustees or governing body for action.
 If the health care provider subject to the disciplinary action is not a licensee, then such "action" "forwarded" shall include referral to the appropriate department.
 Matters relating to non-physician health care providers may be assessed by medical peer review committees consisting entirely or predominantly of non-physician members.

-(3) The health care facility and medical staff bylaws shall authorize the establishment of the following elements of a Qualified Patient Care Assessment Program:
+(3) The health care facility and medical staff bylaws shall authorize the establishment of the following elements of a Patient Care Assessment Program:

 (a) The development and implementation of an incident reporting system based upon an affirmative duty of all health care providers to report injuries and incidents in writing to the Patient Care Assessment Coordinator.
 As part of the incident reporting system, procedures shall be detailed in writing and disseminated to all employees of the health care facility involved in patient care.
 All new employees, within five days of employment, shall receive written instructions, and within thirty days, shall receive orientation and training, in the operation of the system and their responsibilities within it.
 At least annually, all appropriate employees shall be provided at least three hours patient care assessment and quality assurance education and training, with emphasis upon the importance of accurate and timely incident reporting.
 All new employees' education and training and all annual training shall also include specific instruction in Patients' Rights pursuant to M.G.L. c.
 111, § 70E.

-(b) No later than November 1, 1987, generation of Required Internal Incident Reports under the Focused Occurrence Reporting Criteria and other incident reports.
-The Focused Occurrence Reporting Criteria shall define specific adverse patient occurrences that must be reported either at the time they are observed or within no more than 24 hours thereafter.
+(b) Generation of required Internal Incident reports under the Focused Occurrence Reporting Criteria and other incident reports.
+The Focused Occurrence Reporting Criteria shall define specific adverse events that must be reported either at the time they are observed or within no more than 24 hours thereafter.
 The health care facility shall file its Focused Occurrence Reporting Criteria with the Board when adopted or amended by the health care facility.
 Upon request, the Board shall provide technical assistance in developing Focused Occurrence Screening Criteria.

-(c) No later than November 1, 1987, generation of Required Internal Incident Reports through Occurrence Screening wherein all or a percentage of patients' medical records are reviewed shortly after discharge under Occurrence Screening Criteria.
+(c) Generation of required Internal Incident reports through Occurrence Screening wherein all or a percentage of patients' medical records are reviewed shortly after discharge under Occurrence Screening Criteria.
 These criteria should be designed to reveal, through a chart review process, adverse or potentially adverse patient occurrences that might not otherwise be evident.
 The health care facility shall file its Occurrence Screening Criteria with the Board when adopted or amended by the health care facility.
 Upon request, the Board shall provide technical assistance in developing Occurrence Screening Criteria.